Data2Semantics/powerlaws/README.md

 rely on it, or we must gather more data.

 We estimate the uncertainty by _bootstrapping_.
-We repeat the experiment a large number of times (1000 to 10000) with datasets that are sampled with replacement from the original dataset.
+We repeat the experiment a large number of times (1000 to 10000) with data sets that are sampled with replacement from the original data set.
 For each we record the measured exponent, the xMin parameter and the number of points in the tail.
 In each case the sample standard deviation of the recorded values is the uncertainty.